Ediminator/hacs-homematicip-hcu/README.md

 1. Go to HACS in your Home Assistant sidebar.
 2. Click on **Integrations**, then click the three-dots menu in the top right and select **Custom repositories**.
-3. Add the URL to your GitHub repository and select the `Integration` category.
+3. Add the URL to this GitHub repository and select the `Integration` category.
 4. The integration will now appear in the HACS list.
 Click **Install**.
 5. Restart Home Assistant.

 ### Manual Installation

-1. Download the latest release from the [Releases](https://github.com/YOUR_USERNAME/YOUR_REPOSITORY/releases) page of this repository.
+1. Download the latest release from the [Releases](https://github.com/Ediminator/hacs-homematicip-hcu/releases) page of this repository.
 2. Unzip the file and copy the `hcu_integration` folder into the `custom_components` directory of your Home Assistant configuration.
 3. Restart Home Assistant.